getsentry/sentry-docs/src/wizard/java/index.md

 }
 ```

-To upload your source code to Sentry and show it in stacktraces, use our Gradle plugin.
+To upload your source code to Sentry so it can be shown in stack traces, use our Gradle plugin.

 ```groovy
 buildscript {